Modified Harvard architecture

-The modified Harvard architecture is a variation of the Harvard computer architecture that, unlike the pure Harvard architecture, allows the contents of the instruction memory to be accessed as data.
+A modified Harvard architecture is a variation of the Harvard computer architecture that, unlike the pure Harvard architecture, allows memory that contains instructions to be accessed as data.
 Most modern computers that are documented as Harvard architecture are, in fact, modified Harvard architecture.

 Harvard architecture

 The original Harvard architecture computer, the Harvard Mark I, employed entirely separate memory systems to store instructions and data.
 The CPU fetched the next instruction and loaded or stored data simultaneously and independently.
 This is in contrast to a von Neumann architecture computer, in which both instructions and data are stored in the same memory system and (without the complexity of a CPU cache) must be accessed in turn.

 The physical separation of instruction and data memory is sometimes held to be the distinguishing feature of modern Harvard architecture computers.
 With microcontrollers (entire computer systems integrated onto single chips), the use of different memory technologies for instructions (e.g. flash memory) and data (typically read/write memory) in von Neumann machines is becoming popular.
 The true distinction of a Harvard machine is that instruction and data memory occupy different address spaces.
 In other words, a memory address does not uniquely identify a storage location (as it does in a von Neumann machine); it is also necessary to know the memory space (instruction or data) to which the address belongs.